deragon/autopoweroff/doc/README.md

 * This project is a very nice example on how to write a Python daemon that probes input devices, make use of threads
 * It is also a very good example about packaging for .deb and .rpm based distributions, and universal tarball.
 It makes heavy use of autoconf and automake.
-* Finally, be this project a lesson; if you distribute your software with a tarball, provide an easy solution to de-install it.
+* Finally, be this project a lesson; if you distribute your software as a tarball, provide an easy solution to de-install it.
 Either provide a script like Autopoweroff is doing, or provide a "make uninstall" target.